Heart Failure: Should I Get a Pacemaker (Cardiac Resynchronization Therapy)?

 Reasons not to get a pacemaker

-I'm not having too much trouble doing my daily activities.
+I feel pretty good, and I'm not having too much trouble doing my daily activities.

 I don't mind having a device in my chest.